-\textit{Manual Labeling}: Manual labeling involves human experts reviewing code to identify vulnerabilities.
+\textbf{Manual labeling} involves human experts reviewing code to identify vulnerabilities.
 For example, the Devign~\cite{zhou2019devign} dataset was labeled by three security researchers through an intensive process.
 Devign provides high-quality labels but comes with significant costs.
 The labeling process required approximately 600 man-hours, demonstrating the resource-intensive nature of manual labeling.
-Despite its accuracy, this method is less scalable for larger datasets.

-\textit{Static Analyzer Labels}: Static analyzers generate alerts for potential vulnerabilities in code, which can be used as labels.
+Despite its accuracy, this method is less scalable for larger datasets. \textbf{Static analyzers} generate alerts for potential vulnerabilities in code, which can be used as labels.
 For example, the Draper~\cite{russell2018draper} dataset, uses labels generated from alerts by three static analyzers: Clang, Cppcheck, and Flawfinder.
 While static analyzer labels are scalable and automated, they suffer from low accuracy due to false positives and false negatives inherent in static analysis tools.
-This reduces the reliability of the generated labels.

-\textit{Security Issues}: This method identifies vulnerabilities by analyzing code changes associated with security patches or vulnerability-fixing commits.
+This reduces the reliability of the generated labels. \textbf{Security patches} method identifies vulnerabilities by analyzing code changes associated with security patches or vulnerability-fixing commits.
 The ReVeal dataset~\cite{chakraborty2021reveal} uses security patches from Chromium and Debian.
-Datasets like BigVul\cite{fan2020bigvul}, CrossVul\cite{nikitopoulos2021crossvul}, and CVEfixes~\cite{bhandari2021cvefixes} utilized vulnerability-fixing commits from CVE records in the National Vulnerability Database (NVD).

-\textit{Formal Verification}: Formal verification employs rigorous verification techniques to label programs by checking their adherence to safety and security properties.
+Datasets like BigVul~\cite{fan2020bigvul}, CrossVul~\cite{nikitopoulos2021crossvul}, and CVEfixes~\cite{bhandari2021cvefixes} utilized vulnerability-fixing commits from CVE records in the National Vulnerability Database (NVD). \textbf{Formal verification} employs rigorous verification techniques to label programs by checking their adherence to safety and security properties.
 For example, the FormAI dataset~\cite{tihanyi2023formai} uses the Efficient SMT-based Bounded Model Checker (ESBMC) for labeling.
 ESBMC combines model checking, abstract interpretation, constraint programming, and satisfiability modulo theories (SMT) to analyze programs.
 It systematically identifies vulnerabilities by generating counterexamples for violated properties and minimizes false positives and false negatives during the verification process.